fgnass/configurify/README.md

 # configurify

-A browserify transform to expose server-side configuration options to the browser.
+A browserify transform to evaluate dynamic expressions on the server and expose them as static snapshot.

 ### When to use

 Consider using configurify when you would otherwise use [envify](https://www.npmjs.org/package/envify) but don't want to define individual environment variables for every single config option.

 With configurify you can instead use one single var to decide which set of config options to load.
-Where excatly the actual data comes from (a file, a database, remote service) doesn't matter.
+Where exactly the actual data comes from (a file, a database, remote service) doesn't matter.

 ### How it works